Abdominal Pain

 • A urinary tract infection

-Sharp pain in the lower abdomen indicates:
+Sharp pain in the lower abdomen indicate:

 • Ectopic pregnancy